 - The induction process that all employees including drivers and warehouse operatives attend ensures that our workforce is aware of the content of these policies.

 Our workforce and our supply chain

 The majority of our Group employees are UK-based managerial or office staff, drivers and warehouse operatives, the majority of whom are paid at least the National Living Wage, and we believe there is a low risk of human slavery or forced labour in our direct workforce.

 The risk may be more significant in our supply chain and we have therefore focused on enhancing our approach in relation to our supply chain as noted below.

 Since we published our Modern Slavery Act Statement last year, we have:

-- We have continued our programme of reviews to assess compliance by third party agencies with their commitments to preventing modern slavery and human trafficking and with other legislative requirements including relevant health and safety legislation; and
+- Continued our programme of assurance reporting and audits to assess compliance by third party agencies with their commitments to preventing modern slavery and human trafficking and with other legislative requirements including relevant health and safety legislation; and

 We will continue to review our policies and practices in line with our commitment to safeguarding against modern slavery and human trafficking in our business and our supply chain.

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and was approved by the Board of Directors on 16 June 2021.